dPenedo/pomodoro/README.md

 Whith all requirements accomplished
 Open a terminal and go to the directory called 'pomodoros' which contains all project files.
-Enter this command to run the application:
+Enter this command to run the application from the project's directory:
 ```
 python3 main.py
 ```

 ## Future Plans

-- Start button is starting from beggining it's paused.
+- Start button is starting from beggining when it's paused.
 I'm going to fix that.
 - I will add different sounds on a checkbox, like rain sound or white noise.